-Illegal hare coursers would stay out of fields, sheep-worrying dogs look over their shoulders, free-range chickens snaffled in daylight, ramblers stick to the path, grey squirrels fear martens, badgers give way to boar, and bird-eating cats decimated; oxbow lakes re-form from slow river beaver dens, bracken reclaims tightly grazed hillsides and scrub invades National Trust uplands – all our rose tinted landscapes dissolving into a thickness of nature not seen for 100 years.
+Illegal hare coursers might stay out of fields.
+Sheep-worrying dogs look over their shoulders.
+Free-range chickens fear the night.
+Ramblers stick to paths, grey squirrels fear martens, badger give way to boar, and sudden decline of bird-eating cats.
+Oxbow lakes re-form from slow river beaver dens, heather return to improved hillsides and scrub invade National Trust UNESCO uplands.
+Rose-tinted landscapes dissolving into a thickness of nature not seen for years.

-My point is this.
-Be up front and honest at the start.
-Otherwise chances are that you’ll end up on Newsnight explaining why you ate a road-kill squirrel (delicious indeed).
-A PR department may suggest that the phrase ‘mass ecosystem restoration’ is a brilliant fashionably sexy sounding one – without any mention of the flip side – that mass removal of humans is brilliant for wildlife.
-Yellowstone Park tightly controls its human visitors and Romania’s bears and wolves can thank a dictator for their healthy population.
+Can we be more honest on motives, set context and ?
+Otherwise media PR stunts explaining why you ate a road-kill squirrel miss the gravitas of a ‘mass ecosystem restoration’ (brilliant fashionably sexy sounding) – without any mention of the flip side PR flop that mass removal of humans is brilliant for wildlife.
+Yellowstone Park tightly controls human visitors and Romania’s bears and wolves thank a dictator for their healthy population.

-Advocates of partisan positions squabble over the their ideals while rubbishing other’s ideas.
-The same school of thought knocks the rise of Ecomodernism – even if it seeks more land to rewild – while then knocking rewilding for its impact on upland farmers, livestock and food security.
+Advocates of partisan positions squabble over their ‘ideals’ while rubbishing anyone else’s ideas not fitting the narratives.
+While some knock the rise of Ecomodernism (even if it results in more land to rewild), others knock rewilding for its impact on food security.

-So let us accept the ecosystems we have created unwittingly, factor in humans from the start, be realistic in how rewilding can be progressed without having to disentangle a theme park beset by animal welfare issues.
+So let us accept to a certain extent the ecosystems we have created unwittingly and factor in humans from the start.
+Only then we can more realistic in how rewilding can be progressed without having to later disentangle a theme park beset by animal welfare issues.

 p.s. the teeth above are those of a dead young male polecat found in a Welsh field